cenchat/cenchat.github.io/_posts/2019-06-06-modern-alternative-to-disqus.md

 ---
 layout: post
-title: Why You Need to Use Modern Disqus Alternatives For 2019
+title: Why You Need to Use a Modern Disqus Alternatives for 2019
 description: Comments have evolved as social media has taken over it.
 Your blog should too.
 Here's a modern alternative to Disqus to help you do it.
 author: Mikko Paderes
 tags: strategy